 If you’ve spent time in other Ukrainian regions, Lviv will come as shock.
 Mysterious and architecturally lovely, this Unesco-listed city is the country’s least Soviet and exudes the same authentic Central European charm as pre-tourism Prague or Kraków once did.
 Its quaint cobbles, bean-perfumed coffeehouses and rattling trams are a continent away from the post-Soviet badlands of the east.
 It’s also a place where the candle of Ukrainian national identity burns brightest and where Russian is definitely a minority language.

-But the secret is out about Lviv, and those who foresaw a decade ago that the city would become Ukraine’s premier tourist attraction are watching their prediction come true.
-No other place in the country is more geared up for visitors and no other attracts so many of them.
-The Euro 2012 football (soccer) championships gave the world a taste of this Ukrainian treat; a successful bid for the 2022 Winter Olympics would be the icing on the cake.
+But the secret is out, and those who foresaw that Lviv would become Ukraine’s top tourist attraction are watching their prediction come true.
+No other city is more geared up for visitors and no other attracts so many of them.
+Lviv has the best range of hotels in the country, plus hostels, tour agencies, guides and English-language information abound, making this Ukraine's premier destination by a long way.